 \section{The Whitehead group}

-In this section we shall rely heavily upon the work of Waldhausen in [Wd78].
+In this section we shall rely heavily upon the work of Waldhausen in \cite{[Wd78]}.
 The class of groups {\it Cl} is the smallest class of groups containing the trivial group and which is closed under generalised free products and HNN extensions with amalgamation over regular coherent subgroups and under filtering direct limit.
-This class is also closed under taking subgroups, by Proposition 19.3 of [Wd78].
-If $G$ is in {\it Cl} then $Wh(G)=\tilde{K}(\mathbb{Z}[G])=0$, by Theorem 19.4 of [Wd78].
-The argument for this theorem actually shows that if $G\cong A*_C B$ and $C$ is regular coherent then there are ``Mayer-Vietoris" sequences:
+This class is also closed under taking subgroups \cite[Proposition 19.3]{[Wd78]}.
+If $G$ is in {\it Cl} then so is $G\times\mathbb{Z}^n$, and $Wh(G)=\tilde{K}(\mathbb{Z}[G])=0$ \cite[Theorem 19.4]{[Wd78]}.
+The argument for this theorem actually shows that if $G\cong A*_C B$ and $C$ is regular coherent then there are {\it Mayer-Vietoris sequences\/}: